Jayson Aquino: New Jersey Jackals

 On December 27, 2019, Aquino signed with the New Jersey Jackals of the Frontier League for the 2020 season.
 However, Aquino did not play in a game due to the cancellation of the Frontier League season because of the COVID-19 pandemic.

 Barrie Baycats

-On November 23, 2020, Aquino signed with the Barrie Baycats of the Intercounty Baseball League for the 2021 season.
+On November 23, 2020, Aquino signed with the Barrie Baycats of the Intercounty Baseball League.
+However, he did not appear for the team in 2021.
+In 2022, Aquino made two starts for Barrie, compiling a 3.00 ERA with 10 strikeouts across 9 innings pitched.